gburtini/Probability-Distributions-for-PHP/README.md

 Probability Distributions for PHP
 =================================

 A fully PHP implementation of a number of tools for working with statistical distributions in PHP.
+Currently compatible with PHP 5.3+ (5.2 compatibility in development!)

 Installation
 ------------